-Up to 30 points is possible.
+- 90 - 1.
+Project Need: Up to 30 points is possible.
 A minimum of 15 points in this section is required in order to meet threshold.

-- a) Overall Purpose: - i) Describe the existing or imminent problem based on existing, identifiable problems, and conditions.
-How would the plan address it? - ii) How were the problems determined? - b) Capacity and Commitment: - i) How is the community prepared to undertake this project? - ii) What is the community committing to, in regards to this project? - c) Past Efforts: - i) What has the community done previously to resolve the problem stated above? - ii) Has the community completed any formal or informal planning efforts to resolve the problem? - iii) If yes, explain...
+Community involvement and participation is a fundamental part of any community needs-assessment process and is required as part of the CDBG application process. - a) Overall Purpose: - i) Describe the existing or imminent problem based on existing, identifiable problems, and conditions.
+How would the plan address it? - ii) How were the problems determined? - b) Capacity and Commitment: - i) How is the community prepared to undertake this project? - ii) What is the community committing to, in regard to this project? - c) Past Efforts: - i) What has the community done previously to resolve the problem stated above? - ii) Has the community completed any formal or informal planning efforts to resolve the problem? - iii) If yes, explain...